Pierreslag/history-of-astronomy/README.md

 # Testing
+* Tested on chrome and brave
+* Responsivness works
+* Navigation bar works and easy to find
+* The contact form is working

+# Bugs
+### Solved
+* Under 768px bugg
+* Quote box sticking to the right
+* Navbar not working
 ## Validator Testing

 * ### HTML
-    o No errors were returned when passing through the official
+    o No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/nu/#textarea)

+* ### CSS
-    o No errors were returned when passing through the official
+    o No errors were returned when passing through the official [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

 ## Deployment